rewls/system-reference-manual/bash-1.md

 - It can be a name, a number, or one of the special characters listed below under Special Parameters.

+### Positional Parameters

+- A positional parameter is a parameter denoted by one or more digits, other than the single digit 0.

+- Positional parameters are assigned from the shell's arguments when it is invoked, and may be reassigned using the set builtin command.

 ### Special Parameters

 - The shell treats several parameters specially.